All Episodes

 That's been going on for way too long.

-I'm making another prediction.
+I'm going to make you another prediction.

 80% chance.